slynickel/doc-site-atwood-bar-crawl/docs/index.md

 There are 6 listed below which is probably more then we'll get to but we will try.

 * (1) Start at One Barrel since they have good craft beer.
-* (2) BarelyPop next which also has a large variety of good beers.
+* (2) BarleyPop next which also has a large variety of good beers.
 * (3) The Atwood next which half way to Harmony (which isn't very far either).
 The Atwood does have a little food.
 * (4) Harmony Bar which has a little food and marks the farthest out bar.
     * Could go all the way down to Starkweather Brewing if things are really going well.